This question came in after writing the last article about writing copy for your landing page:

 Finding where your prospects hang out online

-The great thing about the internet is that there is a community for everything.
+The great thing about the internet is that there is a community for everything from people interested in the different carpets used in airports around the world, to people who really like to chew ice.

 That means, you almost certainly will be able to find little pockets of the internet where your target customers hang out and talk shop.